IE-GAN: An Improved Evolutionary Generative Adversarial Network Using a New Fitness Function and a Generic Crossover Operator: Experiments

+{The fitness function represents the pressure of the environment on individuals.
+The effects of the two types of metrics, quality and diversity, in the individual fitness measure are balanced by the coefficient $\gamma_1$.
+This coefficient directly affects the selection of the population by the environment and must therefore be {chosen} carefully.}

-We perform a grid search to find the appropriate value for $\gamma_1$.
-Table.~\ref{tab:gamma1} lists the performance measurements of the trained generators, the balance coefficient $\gamma_1 \in \{0, 0.001, 0.01, 0.05, 0.1, 0.5, 1\}$ are taken for the experiment.
+In order to guarantee confidence, we choose a larger population to ensure that there are enough individuals for each evaluation.
+In this way, the effect of {the} balance coefficient $\gamma_1$ can be amplified so that the performance{s} of the generators {are} sufficiently differentiated.
+In this experiment, the population size is set to $\mu = 4$.
+To eliminate the interference of the crossover operator and related hyperparameters, the crossover operator is not enabled in this experiment.
+We perform a grid search to find {an} appropriate value {of} $\gamma_1$.
+Table~\ref{tab:gamma1} lists the performance measurements of the trained generators{;} the balance coefficient{s} $\gamma_1 \in \{0, 0.001, 0.01, 0.05, 0.1, 0.5, 1\}$ are {used in} the experiment.
 When $\gamma_1=0$, $F^{IE-GAN}_d$ is not enabled. ``Best FID" in the table represents the best FID of the method during the training process.
 The best value for each item is bolded.

-Whether it is final FID or best FID, these values generally decrease first and then increase as $\gamma_1$ increases.
-The exception is $\gamma_1=0$, which has better score than any of the methods outside $\gamma_1\in\{0.05, 0.1\}$.
+Whether {the} final FID or {the} best FID {is considered}, these values generally decrease first and then increase as $\gamma_1$ increases.
+The exception is $\gamma_1=0$, which {provides a} better score than any of the {values} outside $\gamma_1\in\{0.05, 0.1\}$.
 This suggests that an inappropriate additional term is more likely to be a source of interference.
-The results show that the performance is correlated with the $\gamma_1$, which leads to poorer consequences whether it is too large or too small.
+The results show that the performance is correlated with $\gamma_1$, which leads to poorer consequences {if} it is too large or too small.
 This phenomenon occurs in experiments with different population sizes.
 We select $\gamma_1 = 0.05$ for real-world image datasets based on observations.